-Achromatopsia is a condition characterized by a partial or total absence of color vision.
+- Achromatopsia is a condition characterized by a partial or total absence of color vision.
 People with complete achromatopsia cannot perceive any colors; they see only black, white, and shades of gray.
-Incomplete achromatopsia is a milder form of the condition that allows some color discrimination

-Achromatopsia also involves other problems with vision, including an increased sensitivity to light and glare (photophobia), involuntary back-and-forth eye movements (nystagmus), and significantly reduced sharpness of vision (low visual acuity).
+Incomplete achromatopsia is a milder form of the condition that allows some color discrimination - Achromatopsia also involves other problems with vision, including an increased sensitivity to light and glare (photophobia), involuntary back-and-forth eye movement, or increased in the dispersion of the dispersion of the vision (low visual acuity).

-Types of Color Blindness .
+Types of Color Blindness.

-- Red-Green: - Protanopia (aka red-blind) -Individuals have no red cones. - Protanomaly (aka red-weak) Individuals have red cones and can usually see some shades of red.

-Deuteranopia (aka green-blind) - Individuals have no green cones.

-Deuteranomaly (aka green-weak) - Individuals have green cones and can usually see some shades of green.
+- Red-Green: - Protanopia (aka red-blind) Individuals have no red cones. - Protanomaly (aka redweak) - Individuals have red cones and can usually see some shades of red. - Deuteranopia (aka greenblind) - Individuals have no green cones. - Deuteranomaly (aka green-weak) - Individuals have green cones and can usually see some shades of green.